-Set on the Black Sea, Batumi is capital of the Georgian republic of Adjara.
+Set on the Black Sea, Batumi is the capital of the Georgian Republic of Adjara.
 Its Old Town is filled with beautiful 19th-century architecture (this was once the haunt of the Russian elite in Imperial times), while its new town skyline is filled with illuminated skyscrapers; indeed, this is the second largest metropolis in the country, so a real hub of commerce.
 The climate is sub-tropical, suitable for year-round breaks, especially if you fancy a dip in the sea.
 Do wander along the boulevard – it’s like a step back into a bygone era, take a stroll through the botanical gardens and dine at the Piazza Square.

 Courtyard by Marriott Batumi

 This is the first of Marriott’s properties to arrive in the city, housed in the unique structure of the 41-storey Alliance Palace overlooking the sea and yards from the beach.
 Occupying floors one to six of the multi-functional building, The Marriott accommodates 150 contemporary bedrooms, its height proffering some fabulous views.
 There’s also the Ananne Spa, an indoor pool, a fitness suite and an all-day dining and drinking venue; The Kitchen and Bar.
 Ideal for business and leisure stays, the hotel’s versatile spaces lend themselves well to relaxing or working.